Aliases for PON1 Gene

 GeneCards Summary for PON1 Gene

 PON1 (Paraoxonase 1) is a Protein Coding gene.
 Diseases associated with PON1 include Microvascular Complications Of Diabetes 5 and Amyotrophic Lateral Sclerosis 1.
-Among its related pathways are Metabolism and Phase I, non P450.
+Among its related pathways are Arachidonic acid metabolism and Phase I biotransformations, non P450.
 GO annotations related to this gene include calcium ion binding and phospholipid binding.
 An important paralog of this gene is PON2.

 UniProtKB/Swiss-Prot for PON1 Gene